casualcore/casual/middleware/common/readme.md

 Every part that needs global state implements a 'context', which is just a singleton.
 With this we can keep the state together with the implementation.

-We could, in the future, lock access to these 'context' if we want to support user using XATMI functions from different threads.
+We could, in the future, lock access to these 'contexts' if we want to support users using XATMI functions from different threads.
 But since we're not big fans of threads in genereal, especially in business code, this is highly unlikely to happen.